qewer33/queitite/REFERENCE.md

 ## Quick Start

 Start by creating a new file with the `.qte` extension (eg. `hello.qte`).
+You can choose the Ruby language as the syntax highlighting in your editor (doesn't highlight everything correctly but it's mostly decent since quetite syntax is similar to Ruby).
 Write the following line inside the file:

 ```rb
 println("Hello World")